grigorimaxim422/ImageGenetic/readme.md

 - The trained model should be a **TorchScript model**.

+- Accuracy: More than 75%, but less than 90% (to prevent overfitting)

+- Parameter Size: Ideally 300K–400K

+- FLOPs: Ideally 30M–40M

 ## 2. Installation

 Follow these steps to set up the environment: